yafeng/SpectrumAI/README.md

 To make this mirror plot for a list of candidate peptides, you need have these files at hand.

-PSM table of candidate peptides with spectra file information, scan number, peptide sequences PSM table of synthetic peptides with spectra file information, scan number, peptide sequences All mzML spectra file that are present in candidate peptides PSM table are stored in one folder All mzML spectra file that are present in synthetic peptides PSM table are stored in one folder
+PSM table of candidate peptides including spectra file information, scan number, peptide sequences.

+PSM table of synthetic peptides including spectra file information, scan number, peptide sequences.

+All mzML spectra file that are present in candidate peptides PSM table are stored in one folder.

+All mzML spectra file that are present in synthetic peptides PSM table are stored in one folder.

 ## To generate annotated spectra of peptide identifications (to be updated)